-ART is a critical component of ASCVD prevention because treatment interruption and uncontrolled HIV viremia are associated with elevated risk of MI.
-There were too few ASCVD events in the START trial (Strategic Timing of AntiRetroviral Treatment) to definitively answer whether immediate ART for all PLWH reduces ASCVD risk, and changes in ASCVD risk factors levels were not clearly positive or negative.
-Thus, the impact of early ART on ASCVD is uncertain.
+ART is a critical component of ASCVD prevention because treatment interruption and uncontrolled HIV viremia are associated with elevated risk of MI.^{5,83} There were too few ASCVD events in the START trial (Strategic Timing of AntiRetroviral Treatment) to definitively answer whether immediate ART for all PLWH reduces ASCVD risk,116 and changes in ASCVD risk factors levels were not clearly positive or negative.117 Thus, the impact of early ART on ASCVD is uncertain.

 Certain antiretroviral drugs and drug classes have been associated with elevated risk of ASCVD events, most notably among people with higher levels of traditional risk factors.
-Pls were first associated with MI in the landmark D:A:D study (Data Collection on Adverse Events of Anti-HIV Drugs), 118 in which each year of cumulative PI use was associated with a 10% greater risk of MI, even after adjustment for cholesterol changes caused by Pls.
-Analyses from the D:A:D cohort of atazanavir and darunavir, 2 current-generation PIs in widespread clinical use, suggest that ritonavir-boosted or unboosted atazanavir is not associated with increased risk, whereas cumulative exposure to ritonavir-boosted darunavir is associated with progressively increasing risk for CVD.
-119,120 Rates of carotid intima-media thickness (IMT) progression were also noted to be slower with boosted atazanavir compared with darunavir and ritonavir in a randomized trial, with some of the proposed benefit thought to be the result of the bilirubin-increasing effect of atazanavir.121 In contrast, the association of higher bilirubin with lower mortality in a Veterans Affairs study was not mediated by atazanavir use, 122 and another mechanistic clinical trial showed mixed effects of atazanavir on surrogate CVD risk markers (reduced oxidative stress but increased von Willebrand factor and no effect on endothelial function).
-123 It appears that the association of PIs with ASCVD events is a class effect, with atazanavir being the exception.
+PIs were first associated with MI in the landmark D:A:D study (Data Collection on Adverse Events of Anti-HIV Drugs),118 in which each year of cumulative PI use was associated with a 10% greater risk of MI, even after adjustment for cholesterol changes caused by PIs.
+Analyses from the D:A:D cohort of atazanavir and darunavir, 2 current-generation PIs in widespread clinical use, suggest that as a spread clinical use, suggest that a spread or unboosted atazanavir is not associated with increased risk, whereas cumulative exposure to ritonavir-boosted darunavir is associated with progressively increasing risk for CVD.^{119,120} Rates of carotid intima-media thickness (IMT) progression were also noted to be slower with boosted atazanavir compared with darunavir and ritonavir in a randomized trial, with some of the proposed benefit thought to be the result of the bilirubin-increasing effect of atazanavir.121 In contrast, the association of higher bilirubin with lower mortality in a Veterans Affairs study was not mediated by atazanavir use,122 and another mechanistic clinical trial showed mixed effects of atazanavir on surrogate CVD risk markers (reduced oxidative stress but increased von Willebrand factor and no effect on endothelial function).123 It appears that the association of PIs with ASCVD events is a class effect, with atazanavir being the exception.

-NRTIs have also evolved over time, with newer generations of these drugs having fewer metabolic side effects and presumed less mitochondrial toxicity; however, abacavir is a widely used NRTI that has been associated with increased risk of MI in observational studies.
-The association of current or recent abacavir use with MI was first described in the D:A:D cohort in 2008, with subsequent D:A:D analyses demonstrating that the hazard ratio did not change substantially although abacavir use among individuals at high CVD risk decreased over time.
-Similar associations of abacavir with CVD risk have been shown in the Kaiser Permanente California health system and NA-

-ACCORD (North American AIDS Cohort Collaboration on Research and Design).
-Possible mechanisms of risk include endothelial dysfunction, vascular inflammation, and platelet hyperreactivity.
-Despite guideline recommendations to avoid abacavir or to use it with caution in patients at high CVD risk, the issue remains controversial because of meta-analyses (US Food and Drug Administration and industry funded) that demonstrated no significant effect of abacavir on MI among generally low-risk individuals in shorter-duration clinical trials.
+NRTIs have also evolved over time, with newer generations of these drugs having fewer metabolic side effects and presumed less mitochondrial toxicity124; however, abacavir is a widely used NRTI that has been associated with increased risk of MI in observational studies.
+The association of current or recent abacavir use with MI was first described in the D:A:D cohort in 2008,125 with subsequent D:A:D analyses demonstrating that the hazard ratio did not change substantially although abacavir use among individuals at high CVD risk decreased over time.126 Similar associations of abacavir with CVD risk have been shown in the Kaiser Permanente California health system127 and NA- ACCORD (North American AIDS Cohort Collaboration on Research and Design).128 Possible mechanisms of risk include endothelial dysfunction,129 vascular inflammation, and platelet hyperreactivity.130 Despite guideline recommendations to avoid abacavir or to use it with caution in patients at high CVD risk,131 the issue remains controversial because of meta-analyses (US Food and Drug Administration and industry funded) that demonstrated no significant effect of abacavir on MI among generally low-risk individuals in shorter-duration clinical trials.^{132,133}